phil1331/HackMIT-2023-Admission-Puzzle-Solutions/Xd/README.md

     solveProblem(currentNum - 31, numbers, visited, -31);
 }
 ```
-After we're done checking all the possibilites with origin of the `currentNum` in the current recursive call, we remove `currentNum` from the visited numbers, i.e. we backtrack, remove the starting node of definitely invalid paths from the result, and search through recent paths that we haven't ruled out yet.
+After we're done checking all the possibilites with origin of the `currentNum` in the current recursive call, we remove `currentNum` from the visited numbers, i.e. we backtrack, remove the starting node of already visited paths from the result, and search through recent paths that we haven't searched yet.
 ```java
 visited.remove(currentNum);
 ```